RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/cloning.md

 $ systemctl enable httpd
 ~~~

-And lets  doing some test.
+And lets  check your HTTP server via browser.
+First of all , you should get your VM's current public ip then try to connect using this ip.That's it.

 ![](img/clone1.png)

-Then we are starting clone job.
+Then we are starting clone  job as you can see below screenshot.
 ![](img/clone2.png)

+I can change namespace and after finishing clone,  I can start this VM.
+You'll need to click "**Clone Virtual Machine**" button.
 ![](img/clone3.png)

+As you can see your console, current vm is closing now, and new vm is provisioning.
 ![](img/clone4.png)
 ![](img/clone5.png)